redhat-developer/odo/docs/website/versioned_docs/version-3.0.0/command-reference/delete.md

 If odo finds the component, then it will list all the resources and prompt the user to confirm the deletion.
 Otherwise, odo will exit with a message stating that it could not find the resources on the cluster.

-The `--namespace` is optional, if not provided, odo will use the current active namespace.
+`--namespace` is optional, if not provided, odo will use the current active namespace.

 :::caution